I know that waiting can be difficult, but why does God make us wait?

 , Entrust your ways to the Lord.

-Trust Him, and He will act on your behalf.
+Please trust Him, and He will act for you.

 He will make your righteousness shine like a light,